home Residential Real Estate How Overpriced Homes Cost Sellers Money

 Can I Be Honest With You?

 One of the first things I always promise prospective clients is that I won’t list their house for sale just for the sake of having another listing.
 If I don’t think I can help someone better achieve their real estate goals, I’m very honest about it.
-I think the general public has a hard time understanding why any agent would take on an overpriced listing.
-They assume if an agent recommends a certain price, that the agent must be right.
-Further, the agent who recommends the highest price must be the best agent.
-However, that’s almost never true.
+Most sellers assume if an agent recommends a price, they must believe they can get it.
+Not necessarily.
+And the assumption that the agent recommending the highest price must simply be the best agent?
+That’s almost never true.

 Listings are essentially an agent’s “inventory”, which they use to market and grow their business.
 An agent who doesn’t want to miss out on the opportunity to list a house may let a seller believe their home is worth more than it actually is.
 I tend to believe this is more often about them not wanting to offend the seller, rather than them being dishonest.
 Regardless, who doesn’t like the sound of MORE money?

-The sad part is the agent is supposed to be the expert in this situation.
-When an agent says the house is worth X amount, it must be true.
-Therefore, the agent recommending the highest price must simply have the best Realtor Magic, or the know something the others don’t.
-Right?
-Wrong!
-A skilled agent will certainly get top dollar for his or her clients, but when something sounds too good to be true, it usually is.
+The agent is supposed to be the expert in this situation.
+So when an agent says the house is worth X amount, it must be true.
+Therefore, the agent recommending the highest price must simply have the best Realtor Magic, or they know something the others don’t.
+Spoiler: they don’t.

-When interviewing real estate agents to sell your home, it’s very important you don’t choose your agent based on who suggests the highest list price.
-Instead, look for an agent with a comprehensive pricing strategy who can show you, right up front, exactly how they’re going to get you absolute, top dollar for your house.
+When interviewing real estate agents to sell your home, don’t choose someone based on who suggests the highest list price.
+Instead, look for an agent with a comprehensive pricing strategy who can show you, right up front, exactly how they’re going to get you the most money possible for your house.

 www.JustinRollheiser.com